 At your destination use the container if you buy street food, or fresh cut fruit on the street.
 We even bought pizza slices in Mexico with our container.
-No questions been asked..
+No questions been asked.

 If these are made of wood or bamboo*, there should be no problem to get even the knife and fork through security because they are not sharp at all.

 Jute bag/mesh produce bag/bulk bag.

-If you travel like I do, (individual not in resorts) and you are going shopping to make your own food while traveling, or get some bulk food like nuts (nuts are great bulk snacks for travel and hiking), always have your reusable shopping bag* and some mesh produce bags* for fresh produce with you.
+If you travel like I do, (individual not in all inclusive resorts) and you are going shopping to make your own food while traveling, or get some bulk food like nuts (nuts are great bulk snacks for travel and hiking), always have your reusable shopping bag* and some mesh produce bags* for fresh produce with you.

 Also these you can find as foldable cups* nowadays.
 In a lot of countries you don´t get a glass for smoothies and frappes even if you drink in house.
 They mostly serve in plastic straight away.

 Say no straw please when ordering cold drinks.

-They come straight away with a plastic straw.
+Most drinks come straight away with a plastic straw.
 Sometimes they are so much quicker in putting a straw in your drink than you can say: no straw please.

-Buy fruits and veggies on farmers markets.
+Buy fruits and veggies on farmers markets or local produce shops

+In Austria when I bought some bulk cashews with my own cloth bag and tomatoes in my reusable net (in a cheaper supermarket).
 The guy at the check out looked confused, took a deep breath and took the tomatoes out of the net to weigh them and then put them back into the net….
 He looked at the cashews in my own bag, took a even deeper breath, looked at them like they were poisoned….

 I said: “just weigh them please, I don’t want any plastic bags I don’t care if I pay for a few tiny grams more.”
 He didn’t even say anything, but did weigh them shaking his head a little 😀 I traveled through SEA and five European countries to come to Austria to have my first awkward moment.
 I didn’t expect that 😉

-If you need some input on how to keep a positive Attitude while facing all the massive plastic pollution while traveling -> read this post.
+– And if you need some input on how to keep a positive Attitude while facing all the massive plastic pollution while traveling -> read this post.

 thehappychoices.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 We are also affiliate partner for other programs/stores like shareasale, lifewithoutplastic.com, etc.